chef-boneyard/windows/README.md

 Provides a set of Windows-specific resources to aid in the creation of cookbooks/recipes targeting the Windows platform.

+## EOL Notice

+This cookbook is no longer required for managing Windows nodes with Chef Infra.
+The necessary resources and helpers are now built into Chef Infra Client itself.
+These built-in resources are more feature rich and execute faster.

 ## Requirements

 ### Platforms